Small Pantry Makeover DIY (with Before + After)

 brad nailing vertical shiplap with no studs

-Tip: Nailing the shiplap in on the lip helps reduce the number of nail holes you need to fill!
+By the way, nailing the shiplap in on the lip helps reduce the number of nail holes you need to fill!

 Tips for installing vertical shiplap